-One may read of "8 millets" in this region, but all together there is more like a dozen.
+Some sources note "8 millets" in this region, but all together there is more like a dozen.

 Millets grown in West Africa

 West Africa - especially the Sahelian zone - grows a lot of pearl millet and sorghum.

 Finger millet is grown in some parts of Nigeria, and fonio (or acha) is a crop in various parts of the region.